 - Roundup is the world’s best-selling weedkiller.
 Farmers and growers apply it to control weeds without harming their crops.
 It is also used as a crop desiccant.

 - In its briefing on glyphosate, the National Farmers Union (NFU) describes it as a “vital resource in modern agriculture” and highlights (for example) its role in reducing soil erosion and compaction.

 - Pesticides are regulated initially at an EU level.
 EU approval of the herbicide glyphosate was granted in January 2002, based on a review of health and environmental data.

-- A European Commission proposal to renew the authorisation for glyphosate for the next 15 years was expected in 2012, but was delayed so that the decision could be informed by two key scientific opinions on glyphosate’s safety from two bodies - the UN’s specialist cancer agency, the International Association of Cancer Registries (IARC) and the European Food Safety Agency (EFSA).
+- A European Commission proposal to renew the authorisation for glyphosate for the next 15 years was expected in 2012, but was delayed so that the decision could be informed by two key scientific opinions on glyphosate’s safety from two bodies - the UN’s specialist cancer agency, the International Agency for Research on Cancer (IARC) and the European Food Safety Authority (EFSA).

 - The renewal of the EU authorisation for glyphosate was delayed at EU level with conflicting scientific assessments:

 - The IARC concluded that glyphosate was “probably carcinogenic” to humans.
 It also found that there was “limited evidence of carcinogenicity in humans for non-Hodgkin lymphoma” but “convincing evidence that glyphosate also can cause cancer in laboratory animals”.

 - The EFSA concluded (taking into account the IARC findings) that glyphosate was unlikely to be genotoxic i.e. damaging to DNA or to pose a carcinogenic threat to humans.

 - The European Chemicals Agency (ECHA) in March 2017 concluded that glyphosate was not carcinogenic, although it had found that it caused serious eye damage and was toxic to aquatic life.
 This review will contribute to future authorisations.